 Loral Patchen, PhD, MSN, MA, CNM, is Medical Champion for the Perinatal LAW Project and associate chair of Obstetrics and Gynecology, medical director of the MedStar OB/GYN Specialty Center, and Section Director for Midwifery at MedStar Washington Hospital Center (MWHC).
 At MWHC, Dr. Patchen is responsible for strategic and operational leadership for innovation in maternity services, direction of midwifery services, and implementation of the Safe Babies Safe Moms Initiative, of which the Perinatal LAW Project is a key component.
 Dr. Patchen also leads several innovative research and intervention programs to promote equity in maternal and child health outcomes.
 Dr. Patchen’s clinical expertise includes reproductive and sexual health of adolescents and young adults, including direct clinical service at school based health centers.
 She is board certified by the American College of Nurse-Midwives, and she is fluent in Spanish as well as English.
 Her experience prior to joining MedStar Health includes service as a Peace Corps volunteer in Honduras and as a consultant for the World Bank.
 Dr. Patchen earned her PhD in Public Health Sciences in the Department of Population, Family and Reproductive Health at Bloomberg School of Public Health at Johns Hopkins University, where she also earned a master’s degree in International Economics (Community Health).
 She has an additional master’s degree in Nursing for Midwifery from Yale University.

-Belinda A. Taylor, JD is a consultant on gun violence prevention & MLP for the HJA.
-She led HJA’s pilot project which embedded legal services into the Community Violence Intervention Program (CVIP) LAW Project at MedStar Washington Hospital Center.
+Belinda A. Taylor, JD is an Affiliate Fellow with HJA.
+Belinda co-leads a working group on gun violence prevention and MLP with the National Center for Medical Legal-Partnership.
+She also led HJA’s pilot project which embedded legal services into the Community Violence Intervention Program (CVIP) LAW Project at MedStar Washington Hospital Center.
 Belinda comes to the HJA after spending many years as a civil and criminal litigator in Massachusetts and more recently in Maryland.
 Belinda began her career as a prosecutor in the Middlesex County District Attorney’s Office where she prosecuted adult and juvenile misdemeanor and felony cases.
-She also brings many years of experience representing children and parents in the child regulation system in MA and MD.
+She brings many years of experience representing children and parents in the child regulation system in MA and MD.
 Belinda is a graduate of Boston College Law School and sees her new role at Georgetown Law as a continuation of doing work in the Jesuit spirit to be of service to her community.
 Also, Belinda is very proud of her Trinidad roots which is the basis for not only her sense of humor, but the amazing dishes she enjoys cooking and sharing in community with others.
 She is barred in Massachusetts, Maryland and the District of Columbia.